Gradual smoothing: strong hypercontractivity and logarithmic Sobolev inequalities: Introduction

 It turns out that~$\log(I-\Delta)$ is a Lévy operator of the form~\eqref{general-L}.
 For this operator, and any other translation-invariant examples, we already mentioned a simple way to measure the differentiability, and hence the smoothing properties: the behaviour of its Fourier multiplier at infinity.
 How do we measure it when the Fourier transform is not available?
 If~$\mathcal{L}$ is a Lévy operator of the form~\eqref{general-L}, the answer comes through the singularity of the kernel.

-\textbf{Singular kernels.} Observe that the infinitesimal generators~$(-\Delta)^{\sigma/2}$, ~$\sigma\in(0,2)$, require a certain amount of regularity of a function~$f$ in order for~$(-\Delta)^{\sigma/2}f$ to be well defined.
+\textbf{Singular kernels.} Observe that the infinitesimal generators~$(-\Delta)^{\sigma/2}$,~$\sigma\in(0,2)$, require a certain amount of regularity of a function~$f$ in order for~$(-\Delta)^{\sigma/2}f$ to be well defined.
 Indeed, the operator~$(-\Delta)^{\sigma/2}$ can be written in the form~\eqref{general-L}, with kernel

 so that~$f$ must at least belong to~$C^{\sigma+\varepsilon}(\mathbb{R}^N)$ for some~$\varepsilon>0$ to ensure that~$(-\Delta)^{\sigma/2}f$ is pointwise meaningful.
-In contrast, for zero-order translation-invariant operators~$\mathcal{L}_0$, no regularity is required from the functions they act upon for ~$\mathcal{L}_0 f$ to be properly defined.
+In contrast, for zero-order translation-invariant operators~$\mathcal{L}_0$, no regularity is required from the functions they act upon for~$\mathcal{L}_0 f$ to be properly defined.
 The underlying intuition is that the more singular the kernel becomes at short distances, the more regular the solution must be in order to compensate for the singularity.
 This compensatory mechanism is precisely what leads to the smoothing effects observed in the aforementioned evolution equations.

 The operator~$\log(I-\Delta)$ falls into the class of nonlocal operators of type~\eqref{general-L} with a kernel that behaves like~$|x-y|^{-N}$ when~$x$ and~$y$ are close.
-This kernel behaviour places~$\log(I-\Delta)$ in an intermediate position between the two previous cases, precisely at the threshold of integrability:~$|x|^{-N-\delta}$ is locally integrable if~$\delta<0$, but fails to be so when~$\delta>0$.
-We will see that all operators of the form~\eqref{general-L} whose kernels~$J(x,y)$ behave as~$|x-y|^{-N}$ share similar smoothing properties with~$\log(I-\Delta)$.
+This places it in an intermediate position between the two previous cases, precisely at the threshold of integrability:~$|x|^{-N-\delta}$ is locally integrable if~$\delta<0$, but not when~$\delta>0$.
+We will show that all operators of the form~\eqref{general-L} whose kernels have the same critical singularity share smoothing properties analogous to those of~$\log(I-\Delta)$.
+This motivates the terminology \emph{$0^+$-order operators} to denote them; in the literature, they are also referred to as \emph{near-zero order} or \emph{geometrically stable} operators.

 An alternative way to assess the differentiability of an operator, more natural within the functional‑analytic framework adopted here, is to quantify it through appropriate Sobolev inequalities.